-In today’s creator economy, viral trends pop up quicker than a pimple under a facemask.
+In today’s creator economy, viral trends pop up quicker than it takes for your favorite serum to dry.
 And no one is in a better position to cash in on that constant social media activity than skincare brands.

 But brands rarely make a splash on their own.
 The most successful ones understand they need to get products in the hands of popular influencers who know how to work that social media magic.